 If the school has to use reasonable sanctions to punish a pupil, parents/carers should support the actions of the school.
-If parents/carers have any concern about the way that their child has been treated they should initially contact the class teacher.
-If the concern remains, they should contact the Head Teacher.
+If parents/carers have any concern about the way that their child has been treated they should initially contact the class teacher in person or via the school office.
+If the concern remains, they should contact the Head Teacher via the school office.
 If these discussions cannot resolve the problem a formal grievance or appeal process can be implemented to the School Governors in accordance with our complaints policy.

 We believe it is important to involve parents/carers as soon as possible when monitoring a pupil's behaviour.
-This may involve setting good behaviour charts, or setting behavioural targets to enable good communication between home and school.
+This may involve setting a good behaviour report or setting behavioural targets to enable good communication between home and school.
 An emphasis on positive achievements provides a platform from which further success can be made.
-A record of events and meetings are kept up to date in our behaviour monitoring system (Arbor).
+A record of events and meetings are kept up to date in our behaviour monitoring system (CPOMS).
 Where behaviour continues to prove to be a 'stumbling block', the class teacher may liaise with the Special Educational Needs Coordinator and set targets as part of the child's action plan.